SMCorey/filament-webapp-smcorey/README.md

    - Executed Prisma migration to create database tables for these models.

 4. **User Signup**:
-   - Implemented a `POST` route at `/users/signup` to handle user registration.
+   - Implemente a `POST` route at `/users/signup` to handle user registration.
-   - Validates input to ensure no fields are blank.
+   - Validate input to ensure no fields are blank.
    - Uses `bcrypt` to hash passwords before saving them to the database for security.

 5. **User Login (Partial)**:
-   - Implemented a `POST` route at `/users/login` for basic user login.
+   - Implemente a `POST` route at `/users/login` for basic user login.
-   - Validates email and password fields are not blank.
+   - Validate email and password fields are not blank.
    - Checks email and password validity:
      - Returns email on successful login.
      - Returns appropriate error codes for login failures (e.g., 404 if not found, 401 for unauthorized access).

 6. **Products Data Seeding**:
-   - Inserted 10 sample products into the products table.
+   - Insert 10 sample products into the products table.
-   - Saved sample product images in `./public` folder:
+   - Save sample product images in `./public` folder:
      - Filenames follow the format `pic1.jpg`, `pic2.jpg`, etc.
      - Each image was resized to a consistent aspect ratio.